Online Open-set Semi-supervised Object Detection with Dual Competing Head: Conclusions

 \section{Conclusions}

-In this paper, we proposed an online end-to-end trainable open-set semi-supervised object detection framework and a novel semi-supervised outlier filtering method to solve the problem of SSOD on open-set unlabeled data.
-Experimental results on several benchmarks demonstrate that the proposed method archives better accuracy and efficiency compared with the state-of-the-art methods.
-We also explored the performances of different OOD detection methods.
-With our proposed method, when given an object detection task, in addition to training with precious labeled data, we can leverage more existing unlabeled data to improve the performance of the model without the need for any additional manual labeling and filtering.
-Therefore, our method has a high practical value, particularly when the target task has a limited amount of close-set data available.
+In this paper, we proposed an online end-to-end trainable OSSOD framework with semi-supervised outlier filtering for utilizing unlabeled data and the Dual Competing OOD head to tackle the error accumulation problem.
+Experimental results on several benchmarks demonstrate that the proposed method achieves better performance compared with the state-of-the-art OSSOD method.
+We also conducted ablation studies to validate the effectiveness of each component of our method.
+And we further show the flexibility of our methods on other SSOD frameworks and open-set datasets.
+With our proposed method, we can leverage more existing unlabeled data to improve the performance of the model without the need for additional manual filtering OOD instances.